dat-ecosystem-archive/dat-js/README.md

 The key of the repo

-#### `repo.resume()`

-Joins the swarm for the repository, beginning to find peers in the network to share with.

-#### `repo.pause()`

-Pause syncing.
-This disconnects from any peers currently syncing data with the repo.

 #### `repo.destroy()`

 Destroys the swarm and underlying database.

 #### `repo.swarm`

-Get to the original `discovery-swarm` instance, where the swarm can be managed.
+Get to the original `webrtc-swarm` instance, where the swarm can be managed.

 #### `repo.archive`

-Get to the original `hyperdrive archive` instance, where files can be managed using that api.
+Get to the original `hyperdrive` archive instance, where files can be managed using that api.

 ### Events